interactivetools-com/ZenDB/README.md

 // Example output from print_r($resultSet)
 ResultSet Object(
  [__DEVELOPERS__] =>
-        This 'ResultSet' object emulates an array, with each row being a 'Row' object of 'Value' objects that are dynamically loaded on demand as accessed.
-The SQL below is simulated; the actual query used parameter binding.
+        This 'ResultSet' object acts like an array, with each 'Row' object being a collection of 'Value' objects.
+        The SQL values below are simulated; actual queries use parameter binding for security.

         Simulated SQL: SELECT * FROM `locations` WHERE city = "O\'Brien"

+        Below are the accessible properties and methods.
+Parentheses are optional for code clarity:

-        $resultSet->count        = 18   // The number of rows in the result set, same as count($resultSet)
+        $resultSet->count        = 18   // Total number of rows, equivalent to count($resultSet)
-        $resultSet->success      = true // boolean true|false as returned by mysqli_result
+        $resultSet->success      = true // Boolean value true|false as returned by mysqli_result
-        $resultSet->affectedRows = 18   // For INSERT, UPDATE, DELETE queries, rows affected
+        $resultSet->affectedRows = 18   // Number of rows affected for INSERT, UPDATE, DELETE
-        $resultSet->insertId     = 0    // For INSERT queries, primary key of last inserted row
+        $resultSet->insertId     = 0    // Primary key of last inserted row for INSERT queries
-        $resultSet->error        =
+        $resultSet->error        =      // Error message, if any, from the last SQL operation
-        $resultSet->errno        = 0
+        $resultSet->errno        = 0    // Error number from the last SQL operation
-        $resultSet->getFirst()          // Returns the first Row object, or NULL if no rows exist.
+        $resultSet->getFirst()          // Returns the first 'Row' object or an empty 'Row' if no rows
-        $resultSet->raw()               // Returns array of raw rows - not HTML-encoded, not objects (terminator method)
+        $resultSet->raw()               // Key/value pair array of the original unencoded row data

-        foreach ($resultSet as $row)    // Loop over HTML-encoded rows like this
+        foreach ($resultSet as $row)    // Iterate over rows; each row is HTML-encoded by default
-            $row->column                // Default usage, HTML-encoded output.  print_r($row->column) for more info.
+            $row->column                // Default usage gives HTML-encoded output.
+Use print_r($row->column) for details
-            $row->column->raw()         // Returns original variable type and value (terminator method) }
+            $row->column->raw()         // Returns the original data type and unencoded value }

         HTML-encoded values for all rows in this resultSet are listed below.